SnehaKalariya/GitDemo/README.md

 ![](screen8.png)
 ![](screen9.png)

 - You get entire structure in your project.
-You might notice, folders created are the resorce folder (which represented in blue color).
-But we need the group folder (in yellow color).
+You might notice, folders created are the resorce folders (which represented in blue color).
+But we need the group folders (in yellow color).
 Hence delete -> Remove refernce of all those folders.
 Go to Add files to "projectName" -> choose all those folders -> add

 ![](screen10.png)
 ![](screen11.png)